robusta-dev/kubernetes-chatgpt-bot/README.md

 robusta playbooks trigger prometheus_alert alert_name=KubePodCrashLooping namespace=default pod_name=prometheus-robusta-kube-prometheus-st-prometheus-0
 ```

+# Future Improvements
+Can ChatGPT give better answers if you feed it pod logs or the output of `kubectl get events`?

+[Robusta](http://robusta.dev) already collects this data and attaches it to Prometheus alerts, so it should be easy to add.
+(But it should be disabled by default to avoid sending sensitive data to ChatGPT.)

+PRs are welcome!
+We can probably get some easy improvements just via prompt engineering.

 # Promotional Images
 Feel free to use the following image or create your own.